 Whether you're a contractor or a hobbyist, it's important to pick a saw that's adequate for the size of projects you'll be carrying out.
 There are so many different options out there, that it's easy for one to get overwhelmed and do something stupid.

 If you're cutting flooring, you won't need ready access to a dado head.
 If you have goals of building bookshelves or cabinetry, a saw without a dado head is exactly what you DON'T want to buy.

-Whether you purchase over your needs or scale back and purchase a cheap table saw, it's important not to bump it around.
-Moving a table saw, even on a quality stand, can impact the accuracy of the blade alignment and require you to spend time re-aligning the tool.
-If you've got a good spot for a benchtop table saw, settle it there are leave it be.
+Whether you purchase over your needs or scale back and purchase a cheap table saw, consider that you can't go bumping a table saw everywhere you go, even if it is portable.
+Moving a table saw, even on a quality stand, can screw up your blade alignment; thus the accuracy of your table saw.
+This would require you to spend time re-aligning the tool before each use.
+If you've got a good spot for a benchtop table saw, settle it there and leave it be.

 Table saws are great tools for ripping lumber.
 On nearly all units, the blade can be angled so you can cut a bevel, and the miter gauge lets you line up the lumber at an angle for a perfect corner cut.

 Many of the miter tools are made of plastic in new saws, and some woodworkers find that this tool flexes.
 Luckily, the miter groove on the table saw top is generally universal, so if you're planning to cut picture frames or specialty flooring layouts, confirm that your miter groove fits the standard, and consider investing in a metal miter gauge.

 Are you planning to take this saw out onto job sites?
 Invest in a lightweight saw with a

 great stand.
 Many small saws come with folding stands, which are handy and portable, but more prone to tipping.
 The heavy-duty rolling stand found on the DeWalt DWE7491RS will fit through narrow doors, store in a small footprint, and hold your saw steady as you cut.